This article will teach you very actionable tips for eliminating common content marketing mistakes that are negatively effecting your SEO.

 You can search online to keep up to date with the frequency of searches of different keywords.
 If your company or website is fairly new, you might want to consider focusing on keywords with a low search rate or ‘score’, in order to have less competition and, therefore, appear higher up on the results page.
 Another thing to consider is whether the frequency of certain keywords is increasing or decreasing over time- go for the keywords that are rising in popularity.

-SEO companies only care about rankings, so they are notorious for keyword stuffing.
+Keyword stuffing and keyword density became very ineffective nearly a decade ago.
+Inbound SEO companies only care about rankings, so they are notorious for keyword stuffing, which will hurt your rankings in the long term.
 Marketers care about persona-driven content to actually get readers to click the call to action button and convert into a marketing qualified lead.
+As long as you are putting out great quality content that people find helpful, you will find that your organic traffic growth will increase year after year.

 Not only will prospective customers be put off by the keyword stuffing tactic, reducing your credibility and tarnishing your company’s reputation, but this tactic no longer increases your chances of securing a higher spot on search engines’ results pages.
 For example, Google has a program called Penguin, which it uses to filter out websites it deems to be lower quality, or even spam, by identifying unnaturally high frequencies of keywords in site content.